-Our school makes decisions about the suitability of any prospective employees based on checks and evidence including; criminal record checks (DBS), barred list checks and prohibition checks together with references and interview information.
+Our school makes decisions about the suitability of any prospective employees based on checks and evidence including;

+• An enhanced DBS check including barred list information.

 Consideration is given to the regulated activity prospective employees will be engaged in.
 Regulated activity includes: